daronphang/coding_resources/javascript/react/hooks/useState.md

 ```

 ## Child Re-rendering:
 Render is the process of converting JSX written into DOM nodes.
 JSX is painted on virtual DOM first and a diffing algorithm is used to compare the new vDOM to old vDOM and if changes are found, they are pushed to the browser DOM.
+Though vDOM would rerender many times, the actual DOM would only be rerendered once and hence, performance shouldn't be impacted significantly.
 Component re-renders when its state is manipulated through useState().
 If parent component has triggered rerender, all child components will rerender, regardless of whether the child is consuming passed props.

 https://blog.bitsrc.io/exploring-react-renders-different-ways-a-component-gets-re-rendered-edc11403b754